 Senator Pacquiao announced that he will run for president in the 2022 elections.

-On Sunday, Senator Manny Pacquiao announced that he will run for president as he accepted the nomination to be the standard-bearer of PDP-Laban.
+On Sunday, Senator Manny Pacquiao announced that he will run for president as he accepted the nomination to be the standard-bearer of the PDP-Laban faction co-headed by Senator Aquilino “Koko” Pimentel III.

 Pacquiao officially accepted the nomination at the PDP-Laban group’s national assembly held Sunday.
 During his nomination speech, the senator said that he “will always be a fighter” inside and outside the ring.